Disclosure: Wagner covered transportation and accommodations for this trip. All opinions, images and love of DIY painting projects are 100% mine.

 Oh and can we talk about the food?!

 We went to BLVD Kitchen & Bar for dinner one night, and if you’re ever in Minneapolis, you need to go.
 Order everything, but specifically, the lobster mac and cheese, Brussels sprouts, chopped salad, short rib fettuccine and every appetizer.
 (But seriously, do it.)

 It was SUCH a good meal, writing about it is making me want to book a trip back to Minneapolis.

 We also ate at Spoon & Stable.
 We ordered a bunch of dishes and sampled basically everything (my favorite kind of eating).
 Definitely order every single dessert, you won’t regret it.

-In the meantime, you can catch up on some of my previous projects with Wagner here:
+You can catch up on some of my other projects with Wagner tools here:

 - How to use a paint sprayer

 - How to clean your grill with a heat gun